Sheldon-Lloyd/Cyber.Beast/comic/bursun/readme.md

 Makkusu finds Yahaira's CSD while on a mission capturing a hub she calls to be teleported back down from her satellite as she got injured on her mission.
 Instead of destroying it or teleporting her back and arresting her he takes her CSD home then teleports her back to earth in his home.
 Her is where he heals her and names her My Nia reading her name off of his/her CSD

-when Yahaira was younger she was taken from her family and was experimented on and forced to become a Cyber.Beast at one point she escaped and runs into a young Makkusu back when her name was Yahaira.
-Makkusu's parents tells him to stay away from her because she is a Cybervator despite him claim her as his own.
-His parent then calls the military police who sends her back to where she belongs.

 Yahaira was rescued by the White and/or Blue Nation and allowed to live as long as she wore her limiter.

 Makkusu uses a solar sail to get to the moon